-Marketing means creating, communicating, and delivering value to customers.
+Marketing means creating, communicating, and delivering value to customers while generating revenue.
 With a marketing degree, you’ll help organizations discover unmet customer needs and wants, develop products and services to satisfy those needs, and use advertising, promotions, pricing, distribution, personal selling, and customer relationship management to build strong brands that attract and retain customers.
 A marketing education from the Marketing Department at the David Eccles School of Business gives you a competitive advantage in one of the largest areas of employment in business today.
 In addition to our undergraduate major, the Eccles School offers a Professional Selling & Business Development Minor and a Professional Selling & Business Development Emphasis.

 Marketing Major Information